tin6150/psg/README2.rst

 ------------------------------

-bunch of ---- in a line by itself treated by .md as horizontal line, same in .rst?
+bunch of ---- in a line by itself treated by .md as horizontal line, same in .rst?  --> Yes

-lines below are from the original README.md file they may render funny in .rst...

 ----------------------

+A. To start list, do not start with space
+B. Adding space in the beginning will be treated as quoted text and add email-style indent/quote vertical bar in front of it
   1. removed old README.md file
     a) maybe that was causing confusion
     b) so now it would render by github?